 One of Middlesex’s most valued resources is its faculty.
 Recognized for their service to the local and wider geographic community, MxCC faculty have received major awards, fellowships, and grants.
 Members of the faculty are distinguished authors and writers, artists, communicators, Emmy-award winning broadcast designers, educators, researchers, entrepreneurs, business leaders, consultants, counselors, law enforcement and medical professionals, engineers and technicians.
 The goal of the faculty is to prepare students with marketable skills and fluency in verbal and mathematical languages as well as to graduate individuals who respect themselves, others and their environment, and who have learned to act with courage, conviction, and dignity in their private and civic lives.

-The College’s four main air-conditioned and handicapped accessible buildings Snow, Wheaton, Founders and Chapman Halls are located on a scenic campus approximately a mile and a half from the center of Middletown.
-Within this complex are general purpose classrooms, a computer center and computer classrooms, art studios, a state-of-the-art Center for New Media, special purpose chemistry and biology laboratories, a learning laboratory for reading and writing, an ophthalmic design and dispensing laboratory, faculty and administrative offices, cafeteria, bookstore, multi-purpose rooms, and a library.
-There is ample free student parking; a municipal bus, which stops at the campus twice hourly, also serves the college.
+The four main air-conditioned and handicapped accessible buildings—Snow, Wheaton, Founders, and Chapman halls—are located on the scenic Middletown campus just minutes from the center of town.
+Within this complex are general purpose classrooms, a computer center and computer classrooms, art studios, the cutting-edge Center for New Media, special purpose chemistry and biology laboratories, a learning laboratory for reading and writing, an ophthalmic design and dispensing laboratory, faculty and administrative offices, cafeteria, bookstore, multi-purpose rooms, and a library.
+There is ample free student parking and a municipal bus stopping twice hourly at the Middletown campus.
 Because MxCC is a commuter college, there are no dormitories or housing agencies.